-This project has been photographed over the last two years.
+This project has been photographed over the last five years.
 It’s setting lies deep within an area of the National Park which is rarely visited.
 The Nedd Valley.

 The Nedd is remote, peaceful and populated only by a small number of farms.
 A National Trust cottage rental, a standing stone, a wonderful mountain, limestone pavement, waterfalls, a roman road, sink holes, underground rivers, caves and a lot more.
 One of that is why I go.

 It is wild, wonderfully wild.
 The whole area was only connected to the National grid in 2005, so it retains an desolate untouched feel.
 The Nedd sits in a valley which adjoins the amazing waterfalls country of the Brecon Beacons.
 Visitors (thankfully) are instantly drawn to the Sgwd y Eira’s of the park (the waterfall you can walk behind).
 Rather than take the “no through road, right hand turn” into the valley.
 My head tells me that this sign is enough to put people off entering, it’s a small country lane, with little room for passing and only a few pull ins.

 Writing publicly about the Nedd is tricky, it’s a mental retreat.
 It’s a very different personal escape; exploration.
 I can explore for hours without bumping into a soul.
 Life needs that, your head needs that.
 I escape again.
 Exploration is difficult to achieve these days, as so many paths are trodden.
 I’ve walked through limestone kilns, traversed over fallen tree trunks spanning rivers, climbed waterfalls, got lost in woodland but I still made my own path both physically and metaphorically.